 You may also be eligible for transfer credit through the following alternate means:

-International Coursework – If you have a college transcript from a country outside the United States, bring your original transcript in native language and original translations to the:
+If you have your original, hard-copy college transcript from a country outside the United States, please bring it and the translation to any campus Admissions and Enrollment Office.

 You can receive college credit for high school classes that are part of the ACCTech Program, a partnership between area school districts and ACC.
 To receive credit, you must enroll in ACC, complete at least one college course, and request your ACCTech credit within 24 months of high school graduation.
 Visit ACCTech for more information.